 When MGK is not used, this process is skipped.

 Send the MGK and the CompleteSubtree to the MasterGroupKeyWrapping procedure, and receive GroupKeyData.
-The procedure accesses the Group Management Information Base to refer the group members’ device key.
+The procedure accesses the Group Management Tree Information Base to refer all the pairs of a Node Index and a corresponding Node Key.

 — Flow diagram of the generation process of the GKB parameters